ArgoCanada/blog/deployment/README.md

 ## Email Submission

 Finally, floats may be submitted by simply emailing the file and/or float information to [chris.gordon@dfo-mpo.gc.ca](mailto:chris.gordon@dfo-mpo.gc.ca).
+If the float is already submitted to OceanOps, you can forward the notification email from submission.